Happy “Most Wonderful Time of the Year!”

 Eggnog-based cocktails, a detailed history of eggnog, a roundup of the best eggnog recipes on the internet — while this content won’t perform year-around, it has the opportunity to be one of your shining stars each Q4.

 Let’s talk flavor!
 Two forerunners in the flavor department this time of year are peppermint and ginger.

-We talked about New Year’s Resolutions and indulgent holiday-themed dishes, so is it really a shock that diet searches start to spike this month?
+We talked about indulgent holiday-themed dishes above, so is it really a shock that diet searches start to spike this month?
 It shouldn’t be.

 Questions: Have you planned out your December editorial calendar yet?
-Which trends do you think your readers are looking for?
+What content do you readers love to see from you this time of year?